Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Edge Jungle

-A clean lawn feels richer when the borders do all the work.
-Keeping the center open while packing tropical plants.
+A clean lawn feels much richer when the borders do all the heavy lifting.
+Keeping the center open while packing tropical plants along the edges creates balance without making everything feel cluttered and overwhelming.

-Along the edges creates balance without clutter.
-This works best in small back gardens where you still want space to move or sit.
+This approach works brilliantly in small back gardens where you still need space to move around or set up chairs.

-Let banana plants and palms rise at the back, layer colorful foliage in front, and allow the greenery to frame the grass naturally.
+Let banana plants and palms rise at the back, layer colorful foliage in front, and allow all that greenery to frame the grass naturally so it feels like one cohesive design.

 @planterinagh